ats4u/react-hookless/README.md

 that you do not have to care for its life-cycle.
 The object persists until the browser window closes.

-In `react-hookless`, the object is called **a model object**.
+In **react-hookless**, the object is called **a model object**.

-And call `rerencder()` method when there are any components to be updated because the components are built upon the fields of the model object; at this point, the React components can be called as views.
+And call `rerender()` method when there are any components to be updated because the components are built upon any fields of the model object; at this point, the React components can be called as views.

 [CodeSandbox](https://hgnctd.csb.app/)